Skip to Main Content

 Department of Provincial and Local Government (2005).
 Guidelines for the implementation of the national indigent policy by municipalities

 City of Cape Town.
-Poverty alleviation and reduction policy : the City of Cape Town draft policy, March 2013
+Poverty alleviation and reduction policy : the City of Cape Town draft policy, March 2013.
+(Broken link.
+Not archived.
+Not available in libraries.)

 City of Cape Town.
 Food gardens policy in support of poverty alleviation and reduction, December 2013